 Gluten free diet?
 Try my gluten free recipe of this Sicilian Orange Cake!

+It even gives perfect results when I make a gluten free whole orange cake.
 Of course, you can probably guess what I’m going to say next: you really need to use the best oranges you can get your hands on for this Sicilian whole orange cake recipe to turn out as deliciously as possible.
 If you can find organic, sweet, juicy oranges without a super thick rind, you’ll have it made.
+And if you ever have kumquats, try the same recipe to make these kumquat cupcakes.

 Just be sure to make this orange cake before citrus season is over!
 I’m sure there are other recipes for orange cake using fresh oranges, but I’d bet that this just may be the best orange cake in the world!
 It’s also perfect without the glaze as many have added in the comments and reviews.
 Speaking of reviews, take a look at all the rave reviews and comments, many bakers declaring it is the best cake they’ve ever made!